 - 6 cups fresh strawberries (about 2 pounds), destemmed & halved or quartered (read notes below if you want to use frozen strawberries)

-- 2 tbsp coconut sugar or brown sugar
+- 2 tablespoon coconut sugar or brown sugar

-- 2 tbsp cornstarch, arrowroot, or tapioca starch
+- 2 tablespoon cornstarch, arrowroot, or tapioca starch

 Oat Crumble: